8 June 2020

 At the time it was first broadcast we only managed to videotape the very last episode of Testament.
 I then watched it so many times over that even today I know parts of that final episode almost by heart, so watching it again now is an enjoyable and rather nostalgic thing for me.
 As I say, it very much influenced me and helped inform what I wanted to do in life, as it was around this time that I began to work as a volunteer behind the scenes at the British Museum.
 There’s a lovely sequence where we see John Romer walking over the zebra-crossing on Great Russell Street, going through the big gates and then climbing up the steps of the BM.
 Inside he goes to the old British Library galleries, as they then were, to look at some bible texts from the time of the Emperor Constantine which used to be on display there.
 It wasn’t long after this that I went to several other locations which were key to the filming of Testament – for example, in 1992 I visited most of the sites John goes to in Egypt; in 1993 I visited Wittenberg, the home of Martin Luther, and the Pergamon Museum in Berlin, which houses the enormous glazed-tiled gatehouse of the city of Babylon; and in 2000 I wandered around the site of the old forum and the senate in Rome.
 More recently I explored “Michelangelo’s magnificent library in Florence,” as well as Diocletian’s old palace at Split in Croatia, and I hope one day I will get the opportunity to visit Istanbul and Ephesus in Turkey too.
 When I do, as when I visited the other places before, I’m sure I will find myself unconsciously humming the beautiful and hauntingly plaintive theme tune to Testament as I wander about the place, recalling the text of Romer’s wonderful book and his evocative narration on the films as I go.

 All the passion and the profundity of knowledge which Romer distilled into his first two documentary series on ancient Egypt, and the incisive and insightful eloquence which he honed to perfection in Testament, rather unexpectedly reach an impassioned boiling-point in The Rape of Tutankhamun (1993).
-This documentary aired only a year after I’d visited Egypt, and it’s odd to think that parts of this were probably being filmed around the same time when I was wandering about many of the sites it visits.
+This documentary aired only a year after I’d visited Egypt.
+It’s odd to think that parts of this were probably being filmed around the same time when I was wandering about many of the sites it visits.
 This film is a bit of a departure from the standard script of most historical documentaries.
 It isn’t the standard fodder for armchair antiquarians, instead it is a real and very genuine cri de coeur.
 I remember at the time it aired it was quite controversial, and looking back I think that’s because it did seem to arrive like quite a bolt out of the blue.
 I think many people weren’t ready then to hear this kind of thing, and I’m sure the way John goes about it was one of the reasons why it didn’t sit so well with those whom it was aimed at in academia.
 Effectively because it was a j’accuse-type tirade aimed very squarely at western Egyptologists, and the finger wagging tone he takes – although firmly grounded in fact and actually very precisely measured in its delivery – allows those he’s talking to very little room in which to wiggle.
 It’s perhaps little wonder that they took it very personally.
 And to many of these people I think it did rather seem as though John was biting the hand that fed him.
 He appeared to be ranting at his peers and colleagues in a rather undignified and un-collegial way.
 He places a lot of the blame for the degradation of Egypt’s ancient monuments on Western archaeologists.
 Notably he’s not so critical of the Egyptian authorities whom he speaks to, and who come across as oddly powerless, which seems strange given that presumably they ultimately have the authority over such expeditions.

 But – be that as it may – in essence everything that John says, states, and argues for in The Rape of Tutankhamun has been borne out by the passage of time.
 This film is now almost 30 years old, and nowadays I think concerns regarding preservation and conservation are very much more to the fore in the field.
 It’s no longer enough to say that the “archaeological record” in terms of documenting and publishing equates to preservation, as some of the leading Egyptologists unabashedly state in their interviews with John.
 It is now recognised that by its very nature archaeology is at its core a destructive science, hence in recent years there have been major technological advances which allow for new non-invasive and non-destructive investigation techniques to be used at both newly discovered and well-known ancient sites alike.
 Geophysical analysis, using ground penetrating radar and the like, have added a new dimension to research.
 Such techniques have even discovered hitherto unknown cavities of enormous dimensions within the Great Pyramid of Giza itself quite recently.
 Conservation science has progressed too, and it’s now the norm for foreign-backed research teams to work in collaboration with and alongside local professionals and scholars.
 That said though, I fear the film rather dented John Romer’s prestige a little bit at the time it was originally broadcast, but I think time has only proved him right.
 He raised the alarm call early on, and, thankfully, it’s a call which many of today’s scholars have continued to heed.
 Implementing such new, non-invasive and more sophisticated conservation techniques, as well as engaging with knowledge exchange programmes, done in tandem with Egyptian scholars and archaeologists, as the film heralds with regard to a French archaeological expedition which John visits at the end of the film, very much paved the way for how such projects operate today.
 In that sense then, it may have been a bitter pill to swallow in 1993, making some viewers feel a little uncomfortable in their armchairs, but today I hope it seems apparent to anyone looking back on it, watching it now, that The Rape of Tutankhamun perhaps partly succeeded in achieving its aim.